Scheelite: Synthetics

-Although it is now uncommon as a diamond imitation (much more convincing products, like cubic zirconia and moissanite have long since superseded it), synthetic scheelite is occasionally offered as natural scheelite, and collectors may thus be fooled into paying high prices for them.
-Gemologists distinguish natural scheelite from synthetic material mainly by microscopic examination: Natural material is very seldom without internal growth features and inclusions (imperfections), while synthetic material is usually very clean.
+Scheelite as a diamond imitation has been surpassed by more convincing products, like cubic zirconia and moissanite.
+Synthetic scheelite is occasionally offered as natural scheelite, and collectors may thus be fooled into paying high prices for it.
+Gemologists distinguish natural scheelite from synthetic material mainly by microscopic examination: Natural material is very seldom without internal growth features and inclusions (imperfections), while synthetic material is usually spotless.
 Distinctly artificial curved striae and clouds of minute gas bubbles may also be observed in synthetic scheelite.

-The visible absorption spectrum of scheelite, as seen by a hand-held (direct-vision) spectroscope, may also be of use: most natural stones show a number of faint absorption lines in the yellow region of the spectrum (~585 nm) due to praseodymium and neodymium trace impurities.
+The visible absorption spectrum of scheelite, as seen by a hand-held (direct-vision) spectroscope, may also be of use: most natural stones show several faint absorption lines in the yellow region of the spectrum (~585 nm) due to praseodymium and neodymium trace impurities.
 Conversely, synthetic scheelite is often without such a spectrum.

-Some synthetics may however be doped with neodymium or other rare-earth elements, but the spectrum produced is unlike that of natural stones.
+Applications

+Scheelite is widely used in phosphors, particularly in scintillators for X-ray and gamma-ray detection.
+The second and third iterations of the Cryogenic Rare Event Search with Superconducting Thermometers dark matter detector experiment use calcium tungstate as a scintillator as well.
+It is also utilized in fluorescent lighting systems for its ability to convert ultraviolet light into visible light.
+In some cathode-ray tubes (CRTs), calcium tungstate (scheelite) is used as a phosphorescent screen material.